-At a more general level Wilson and Byrne were clearly worried by the evident lack of identification with the state amongst Irish civil servants and the gulf between the senior and junior ranks.
-Their report recommended that 'Advantage should be
+At a more general level Wilson and Byrne were clearly worried by the evident lack of identification with the State among Irish civil servants and the gulf between the senior and junior ranks.
+The ethos of non-political bureaucratic service binding the civil service to the State in Britain was non-existent in Dublin.
+Their report recommended that